goran-despotoski/blog/README.md

 `127.0.0.1     blog.localhost`

-Visit http://blog.localhost page on your host system and enjoy viewing the blog.
-To populate with a dummy category, run the next seeder:
+Visit http://localhost:8802/ url on your host system and enjoy viewing the blog.
+To populate with dummy posts, run the next seeder:

-`docker compose exec app php artisan db:seed BlogSeeder`
+`docker compose exec app php artisan db:seed --class=BlogSeeder`